gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 -   Zoom in or out using the scroll wheel on your mouse  or
     click the **+** and **-** buttons in the controls at upper left
--   Click the rightmost control to make the image display full screen
+-   Click the rightmost control to display the image full screen
 -   Click the house icon to return the image to fully zoomed out
 -   Pan the image by click-dragging the image itself or the red rectangle in the inset